 |50%||Enter upon resistance break with a normal stop loss||The market leading up to this pattern is in a long-term positive trend which makes it hard to stop.
 This is a larger formation that attracts thousands of sell orders at the resistance line.
 The sell orders become a flood of buy orders when stopped out which pushes that market higher.|

 - This is a longer-term positive build-up that is very hard to stop.

 - The market is controlled by the buyers but short-term sellers try to push the market down.

 - The resistance line creates a fake safety top for sellers to lean on.

-- A cluster of stop-loss orders are gathered above the market.
+- A cluster of stop-loss orders is gathered above the market.

-- On the break all short-sellers are stopped out at the same time.
+- On the break, all short-sellers are stopped at the same time.